Tarn-et-Garonne

-The prefecture town of Tarn-et-Garonne is at Montauban, a red-brick town typical of the region with an attractive bastide centre.
+The prefecture town of the Tarn-et-Garonne department is Montauban, a red-brick town typical of the region with an attractive bastide centre.

 Eastern Tarn-et-Garonne

-Also visit pretty Saint-Antonin-Noble-Val and enjoy a look around the medieval village before heading for the scenic Aveyron gorges, and perhaps also to explore the villages at Caylus, and the smaller villages of Lacapelle-Livron and Cayreich.
+Be sure to visit Saint-Antonin-Noble-Val and enjoy a look around the medieval town centre before heading for the scenic Aveyron gorges, and perhaps also to explore the villages at Caylus, and the smaller villages of Lacapelle-Livron and Cayreich.

-Continue east towards the border with the Tarn department to visit Varen, with a very impressive selection of historic buildings, and time permitting see also the small villages at Laguepie, Verfeil and Parisot.
+Continue east towards the border with the Tarn department to visit Varen, with a very impressive selection of historic buildings, and time permitting see also the small villages at Laguepie, Verfeil-sur-Seye and Parisot.

 At Espinas you will enjoy a stroll around the gardens of the Chateau de Cas, and the 16th century Reine-Margot Castle at Saint-Projet is also very enjoyable to visit.